kubevirt/kubevirtci/cluster-up/cluster/K8S_DEV_GUIDE.md

 Upon finishing deployment of a K8s deploy, we will have 3 containers:
 * k8s-1.21 vm container - a container that runs a qemu VM, which is the K8s node, in which the pods will run.
 * Registry container - a shared image registry.
-* k8s-1.21 dnsmasq container - a container that run dnsmasq, which gives dns and dhcp services.
+* k8s-${KUBEVIRT_PROVIDER_VERSION} dnsmasq container - a container that run dnsmasq, which gives dns and dhcp services.

-The containers are running and looks like this:
+The containers are running and look like this:
 ```
 [root@modi01 1.21.0]# docker ps
 CONTAINER ID        IMAGE                   COMMAND                  CREATED             STATUS              PORTS                                                                                                                          NAMES